Fresh pear, coconut aminos, tender meat, and rice unite in this simple, tasty, Korean bulgogi (i.e. Korean BBQ) recipe.

 The traditional version is made using tender beef cuts.
 My version also can be made using tender beef cuts, but that makes it a Crossover (XO) on Trim Healthy Mama.
 So, instead, I usually make it with lean beef, lean turkey, or chicken.

 Korean bulgogi is awesome served over rice.
 Drizzle on some of the excess sauce and it’s even better.
 It’s also amazing with cabbage or coleslaw veggies on top for a pleasant crunch.
 My kids and hubby like it with a bunch of cheese (also creating a Crossover) and inside a tortilla (kinda like an Asian taco).

 This recipe is excellent for creating on busy nights.
-It is super easy to throw together and all you need is ground meat for your protein.
+It is super fast and easy to throw together and all you need is ground meat for your protein.

 Beyond being an amazing Trim Healthy Mama dish, it also makes a great Whole30 one (just omit the molasses and use cauliflower rice instead).

 In the recipe, I recommend either brown rice or riced cauliflower because this Korean bulgogi goes great atop of either.

 Alternatively, you can serve it rolled up inside a low carb tortilla.